sebastiandres/pypsdier/docs/source/articles.rst

 New Biotechnology 29(2), 218-226, 2012.
 ****************************************
-* Title: A. Batch reactor performance for enzymatic synthesis of cephalexin: Influence of catalyst enzyme loading and particle size.
+* Title: Batch reactor performance for enzymatic synthesis of cephalexin: Influence of catalyst enzyme loading and particle size.
 * Authors: Valencia, P., Flores, S., Wilson, L., Illanes,
 * Link: http://dx.doi.org/10.1016/j.nbt.2011.09.002
 * Reproducible Computation: `MyBinder <TO BE UPDATED>`_ , `Colab <TO BE UPDATED>`_.